-Pan-European financial license opening single European brokerage and investment advisory market of 28 states and 500 million consumers.
+Pan-European financial license opening single European Brokerage, Forex and investment advisory market of 27 states and almost 500 million consumers.

-EU Directive 2004/39/EC on Markets in Financial Instruments Directive (MiFID or MiFID I) allows securities brokers and foreign exchange (Forex) service providers licensed in one European Union (EU) member state offer their services all across single European financial market of 28 states.
+EU Directive 2004/39/EC on Markets in Financial Instruments Directive MiFID allows securities brokers and foreign exchange (Forex) service providers licensed in one European Union (EU) member state offer their services all across single European financial market of 27 states.
 MiFID creates coherent regulation of financial and investment services between EU member states.

 Regulators from other EU member states are restricted to implement any additional regulations or barriers.